roger-lem/roger-lem/README.md

-- 👋  Hi, I’m @roger-lem
+- 👋  Hi, I’m Roger
 - 👀  I’m interested in progressive analytics and organizing data
 - 🌱  I’m currently learning SQL and Parsons
 - 💞️  I’m looking to collaborate on projects that help us drive progressive change in the US, Canada, and worldwide
-- 📫  reach me at rogerlem.com
+- 📫  reach me at @rogerlemesurier on Twitter

 <!---
 roger-lem/roger-lem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.